Properties of Vermiculite

-Vermiculite is the geological name given to a group of hydrated laminar minerals which are aluminium-iron-magnesium silicates.
+Vermiculite is the geological name given to a group of hydrated laminar minerals which are aluminum-iron-magnesium silicates.

-It is a silver-gold to grey-brown mineral that is flat and shiny in its natural state.
+It is a silver-gold to gray-brown mineral that is flat and shiny in its natural state.
 However, vermiculite undergoes significant expansion when subject to elevated temperatures, the raw material exfoliates, leaving a lightweight, inert aggregate.
-This expanded form has low thermal conductivity, low heat capacity and high thermal insulation properties, it is fire and *chemical resistant, odourless, and provides a high level of absorbency and cushioning, making it a great solution for shippers as a dangerous goods packaging material.
+This expanded form has low thermal conductivity, low heat capacity and high thermal insulation properties, it is incombustible, *chemical resistant, odorless, and provides a high level of absorbency and cushioning, making it a great solution for shippers as a hazardous goods packaging material.

 What is Vermiculite used for?

-Not only is exfoliated vermiculite in its loose fill form ideal for use as cushioning in Dangerous Goods Packaging, it has many other usages.
-Common commercial examples include, for use in explosives storage as a blast mitigant, in fire protection, for refractory and high temperature insulation, as loose fill insulation, in horticulture, in acoustic panels, fireproofing of structural steel and pipes and in brake linings due to its thermal resistance.
+Not only is exfoliated vermiculite in its loose fill form ideal for use as cushioning in HazMat Packaging, it has many other usages.
+Common commercial examples include, for use in explosives storage as a blast mitigant, in fire protection, for refractory and high temperature insulation, as loose fill insulation, for horticultural potting mixes, soil-less growing medium, seed generation, soil conditioner, in acoustic panels, fireproofing of structural steel and pipes and in brake linings due to its thermal resistance.

 Features and Benefits of vermiculite

 In terms of usage with Dangerous Goods Packaging, vermiculite in its loose fill form is compressible so is excellent as a cushioning material, used for filling voids around articles or inner packaging it sufficiently protects them from damage during transport.
 As vermiculite is resistant to fire, it is an ideal cushioning material for lithium batteries, explosives and flammable liquids or solids.
 Known for its absorbent properties, vermiculite can also be used as an alternative to absorbent sheets and can act as an absorbent material when transporting liquids.